cchudzicki-ocw-testing/7.91j-spring-2014/content/pages/instructor-insights.md

 ### Prerequisites

 Students should have a strong background in either molecular biology or computer science.
-Depending on which course number the student enrolls in, there are [different specific requirements]({{< baseurl >}}/pages/syllabus/#table).
+Depending on which course number the student enrolls in, there are {{< resource_link fa95efc3-d3fe-cba9-9745-73504676f128 "different specific requirements" "#table" >}}.

 ### Requirements Satisfied